Allyson McConnell

 Allyson McConnell (née Meagher, November 1978 – September 2013) was an Australian resident in Millet, Alberta, Canada who, in 2010, killed her sons by drowning them in a bathtub.
 She was convicted of manslaughter and deported to Australia.
-An appeal of her conviction, seeking to return her to Canada for a retrial, was scheduled, but she committed suicide before this could happen.
+An appeal of her conviction, seeking to return her to Canada for a retrial, was scheduled, but she died by suicide before this could happen.

 Early life

 Allyson Meagher was born sometime in November 1978 and originated from Gosford, New South Wales.

+Meagher was an Instructor with the Australian Air Force Cadets whilst living in NSW.
+She attained the rank of Corporal (AAFC).

 Throughout her life she had engaged in suicide attempts.

 Marriage with Curtis McConnell

 In 2006 she met Curtis McConnell at the Delta Ski Resort in Kamloops, British Columbia; both were employed by the resort and she was on a working holiday.
 She married him in January 2007 while the two were in Australia.
 In July of that year Connor McConnell was born while they were in that country.
 The couple later purchased a house in Millet.

 Their second child, Jayden, was born in March 2009; at that time Allyson McConnell had started a job in Leduc, Alberta.
 She later stated in court that she did not plan to have a second child.
 Allyson McConnell worked for an oil company, while her husband worked in a hardware store.

 Their marriage encountered problems in the fall of 2009.
 Curtis McConnell began living in the house's basement.
 Allyson became upset and depressed as her marriage unraveled.

 Curtis filed for divorce in December of that year and moved into his parents' house.
 At first Allyson McConnell had an amicable relationship with her ex-husband's mother, but then McConnell ended contact with her.
 The ex-husband and ex-wife entered into a custody dispute; she wanted the children in Australia while he wanted them to remain in Canada.
 A judge had ruled that the children should remain in Canada.